ACES-EU/Failure_injection/README.md

 #We used mainly two tools for failure injection: stress-ng and iproute2-tc

-Results are shown in the folder screenshots.
+Results are shown in screenshots files.